aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

 	![](../images1/dp-1new.png)

 1. At the top-right corner of Power BI Desktop, if you're not already signed in, select **Sign In**.
-Use the lab credentials in the Environment details tab to complete the sign in process.
+Use the lab credentials in the Environment details tab to complete the sign-in process.

 	![](../images1/DP500-16-6new.png)